Updated November 2, 2024

 NBKC (National Bank of Kansas City) is an online bank available nationwide.

 Their business checking account is pretty basic and there's no interest.
 But it's as fee-free as you can get.
-In addition to $0 monthly fees, you pay nothing for overdrafts, stop payments, or incoming wires.
+In addition to $0 monthly fees, you pay nothing for overdrafts, stop payments, or incoming domestic wires.

 And if you're looking for more than just checking, NBKC offers more services than Bluevine.
 It also offers business savings accounts, several credit cards, and treasury management services.